Education | November 07, 2024

 Competition

 Lower rates often trigger increased economic activity, spurring the creation of new competitors.
-Lower rates may also make it cheaper for startups to borrow capital.
+Lower rates may make it cheaper for startups to borrow capital.
 At the same time, existing businesses may decide to expand their operations using low-interest loans or seek cheaper financing to pursue mergers and acquisitions.

 Suppliers